13-1-5: DEFINITIONS:

 LAKE: A body of standing water, and the area within its lakeshore, occurring naturally rather than by virtue of constructed impoundments (although a natural lake whose level is raised and whose area is increased by the construction of impoundments includes the additional level and area), having a water surface area of at least twenty (20) acres for at least six (6) months in a year of average precipitation as such averages are determined by the United States geological survey, not used exclusively for agricultural purposes and navigable by canoes and small boats.

-LAKE FRONTAGE: For the purpose of administering these regulations, lake frontage shall be based on the linear feet of lake frontage of the lot or tract to be developed as well as any adjoining undeveloped lots under the same ownership.
-"Common waterfront property ownership" shall be defined as multiple contiguous lots under one family or related ownership, including fractional ownership in a corporation, partnership or other legal entity.
-Lake frontage shall be determined from records at the Flathead County assessor's office, subdivision plats, certificates of survey, or may be measured as a straight line between two (2) lot lines at the point where mean annual high water intersects each lot line.
+LAKE FRONTAGE: For the purpose of administering these regulations, lake frontage is based on the linear feet of lake frontage of the lot or tract to be developed as well as any adjoining undeveloped lots under the same ownership.
+"Common waterfront property ownership" is defined as multiple contiguous lots under one family or related ownership, including fractional ownership in a corporation, partnership or other legal entity.
+Lake frontage is determined from records at the Flathead County assessor's office, subdivision plats, certificates of survey, or may be measured as a straight line between two (2) lot lines at the point where mean annual high water intersects each lot line.

-LAKESHORE PROTECTION ZONE: The lake, lake bed and the land area which is within twenty (20) horizontal feet of the parameter of the lake and adjacent wetlands when the lake is at the mean annual high water elevation (see figure 6 of this section).
+LAKESHORE PROTECTION ZONE: The lake, lake bed and the land area which is within twenty (20) horizontal feet of the parameter of the lake and adjacent wetlands when the lake is at the mean annual high water elevation (see Figure 1 above).

-MAINTENANCE: Routine or seasonal work or upkeep involving tightening, adjusting or minor replacement of boards, shingles, broken windows, cleanup of debris such as branches and leaves, restacking fallen rock, or similar activities.
+MAINTENANCE: Routine or seasonal work or upkeep involving tightening, adjusting or minor replacement of boards, shingles, broken windows, cleanup of debris such as branches and leaves, restacking fallen rock, or similar activities that do not require a building permit.
 Painting or staining is allowed only on nonconforming structures built prior to 1978 and located landward of the mean high water line.
 Routine maintenance only requires hand tools.
-Any dredging, filling or excavation is not considered maintenance.
+Any dredging, filling or excavation is not considered maintenance, nor is replacement or changes to structural, weight bearing, or foundation components or adding improvements not previously present on structure.

 MARINA, PRIVATE: A marina facility which serves the needs of a homeowners' association, private housing development, resort facility, or other limited group, and provides overnight dockage or moorage.